mdwhatcott/testing/README.md

 	func Panic(actual interface{}, expected ...interface{}) (err error) Panic invokes the func() provided as actual and recovers from any panic.
 It returns an error if actual() does not result in a panic.

+	func StartWith(actual interface{}, expected ...interface{}) error
+	    StartWith verified that actual starts with expected[0].
+The actual value may be an array, slice, or string.

 	func WrapError(actual interface{}, expected ...interface{}) error
 	    WrapError uses errors.Is to verify that actual is an error value that wraps